Database Access Controls | Teleport

 with an "xyz" assertion value.

-For full details on how traits work in Teleport roles, see the Teleport Access Controls Reference.
+For full details on how traits work in Teleport roles, see the Access Controls Reference.

 For example, here is what a role may look like if you want to assign allowed